sitepoint-editors/awesome-symfony/README.md

  * [AliceBundle](https://github.com/hautelook/AliceBundle) - A Symfony2 bundle to help load Doctrine Fixtures with Alice.
  * [AliceFixturesBundle](https://github.com/h4cc/AliceFixturesBundle) - A Symfony2 bundle for using Alice and Faker with data fixtures.
+ * [AvSpoolMailerBundle](https://github.com/AppVentus/AvSpoolMailerBundle) - Store your mails as a spool and send transactionnal direct mails or store it in DB.
  * [doctrine-routing-bundle](https://github.com/eschmar/doctrine-routing-bundle) - Dynamic database routing.
  * [DoctrineEncryptBundle](https://github.com/vmelnik-ukraine/DoctrineEncryptBundle) - Bundle allows you to create doctrine entities with fields that will be protected by encryption algorithms such as AES.
  * [DoctrineEnumBundle](https://github.com/fre5h/DoctrineEnumBundle) - Provides support of MySQL ENUM type for Doctrine2.